dilipsundarraj1/Java-Training/chapter-6/README.md

 -   An array is a list of values.
 Each value is stores at a numbered position in the array.
 -   The number for each position is called an **index** or **subscript**.

 ![](https://github.com/dsaish3/Java-Training/blob/master/images/java-arrays-1.png)

 ### How to Declare an array ?

 -   In Java , Arrays are objects.
 To create an array, you must create a reference to the array.
--   Below creates an int array of 11 elements.
--   An array will store the element of same type.
--   A value stores in an array is called **array element.**
--   The type of values an array stores is called **element type**.

 ```aidl
  int[] height = new int[11];